Warrant officer (United States): Air Force

 WOC Class 25-02—the second group of warrant officers to join the USAF in 66 years—take the oath of commission.

-The USAF inherited warrant officer ranks from the Army at its inception in 1947, but their place in the Air Force structure was never made clear.
+The USAF inherited 1,200 warrant officers from the Army at its inception in 1947, but their place in the Air Force structure was never made clear.
+In 1953, the Air Force tried to clarify the duties of USAF warrants in AFR 36-72 and they were to be "superintendents" and technical specialists.
+The USAF treated warrants like additional enlisted grades and they would be the supervisors of the enlisted force.
 When Congress authorized the creation of two new senior enlisted ranks in each of the five services in 1958 (implementing them in 1959–1960), Air Force officials privately concluded that these two new "super grades" of senior master sergeant and chief master sergeant (styling the incumbents as "superintendents" vice senior or staff NCOICs as does the USA and USMC) could fill all Air Force needs then performed at the warrant officer level.
 This was not publicly acknowledged until years later.
+USAF Vice Chief of Staff Gen. Curtis LeMay put together a committee and their recommendation was to discontinue warrant officers.
 The Air Force stopped appointing warrant officers in 1959.

 The last active-duty Air Force chief warrant officer, CWO4 James H. Long, retired in 1980.
 The last Air Force Reserve chief warrant officer, CWO4 Bob Barrow, retired in 1992.
-Upon his retirement, Barrow was honorarily promoted to CWO5, the only person in the Air Force ever to hold this grade.
+Upon his retirement, Barrow was honorarily promoted to CWO5, the only person in the Air Force ever to hold this grade until 2026.

-On February 12, 2024, the Air Force announced that they will bring back warrant officers after over 30 years of hiatus.
+On February 12, 2024, the Air Force announced that they would bring back warrant officers after more than 30 years of hiatus.
 As the service evaluates the outcomes of the program, these ranks will initially be limited to Airmen in the information technology and cyber career fields.
 The Air Force initially wanted a class of 30 warrant officers that would begin training by the summer of 2024.
-By the end of July 2024, 78 Airmen were selected to be among the first Air Force warrant officers in over 66 years, more than double than originally estimated.
-The 78 Airmen will be spread out across three training classes, with the first starting in October 2024.
+By the end of July 2024, 78 Airmen were selected to be among the first Air Force warrant officers in over 66 years, more than double the original estimate.
+The 78 Airmen were spread out across three training classes, with the first in October 2024.
 Per Defense Logistics Agency documents MIL-DTL-14639/69 and MIL-DTL-14639/53E, the new 2024 warrant officer insignia will follow the Army pattern, but will have oriental blue enamel in lieu of black.

-The Warrant Officer Training School (WOTS) was formally activated at Maxwell AFB on June 28, 2024; it's an 8-week course under the Holm Center and trains Active Duty, Guard, and Reserve.
+The Warrant Officer Training School (WOTS) was formally activated at Maxwell AFB, Alabama, on June 28, 2024; as an 8-week course under the Holm Center to train Active Duty, Guard, and Reserve.
 The Department of the Air Force opened the initial application window April 25–May 31, 2024 and established two warrant officer specialties: 17W – Warfighter Communications & IT Systems Operations and 17Y – Cyber Effects & Warfare Operations.